-Matthias Maurer was born in St Wendel (Saarland), Germany, on 18 March 1970.
+Matthias Maurer was born in Sankt Wendel (Saarland), Germany, on 18 March 1970.
 His favourite activities are travelling, photography, reading, politics and learning foreign languages.
 He also enjoys sports, especially cycling and hiking.

-In 2004 Matthias graduated with a doctorate in materials science engineering at the Institute of Materials Sciences of the Technical University of Aachen, Germany.
-His dissertation on “Lightweight composites made of aluminium foam with thermally-sprayed coatings” was awarded the highest mark “with distinction”, earning several national awards for outstanding research in materials science in 2004 and 2005.
-Matthias is the holder of more than 10 patent applications, with half being international registrations.
+In 2004 Matthias graduated with a doctorate in materials science engineering from the Institute of Materials Sciences of the Technical University of Aachen, Germany.
+The topic of his dissertation was "Lightweight composites made of aluminium foam with thermally sprayed coatings” and was awarded the highest mark “with distinction”.
+As a result of this work, Matthias earned several national awards for outstanding research in the field of materials sciences.
+He is also the inventor of more than 10 patent applications, half of them international registrations.

-During his undergraduate studies, Matthias served as a paramedic at the Malteser emergency services.
-At university he participated in international scientific collaborations and scholarships, giving him extensive international and cross-cultural experience in France, Spain, the UK, Argentina and South Korea.
+After high school and during his undergraduate studies, Matthias served as a paramedic with the Malteser Emergency Service.
+As a tertiary student he participated in various international scientific collaborations and scholarships, which provided opportunities to gain extensive international and cross-cultural experience in France, Spain, the UK, Argentina, and South Korea.

-As a student, Matthias worked as a junior scientist and contributed to research on intermetallic materials for high-temperature applications at Saarland University, Germany, as well as helping to establish an EU-funded cooperation between his German and Argentinian universities in the field of materials science.
+During this time, Matthias also worked as a junior scientist contributing to research on intermetallic materials for high-temperature applications at Saarland University, Germany.
+While there, he helped to establish an EU-funded international cooperation between his German and Argentinian universities in the field of materials science.

-From 2006 to 2010 Matthias worked as a project engineer in a medical company researching materials and technologies for the production of blood filters used for dialysis.
+From 2006 to 2010 Matthias worked as project engineer for an international medical company researching new materials and technologies to produce medical disposables such as blood filters used for dialysis.